arjuyyy/Html-Css-Projects/Product Preview Card/README.md

 # PRODUCT PREVIEW CARD
 > *I made this website based on the given instruction and target design*
+>
 > *I have done this using HTML AND CSS.
-Big thanks to DISPLAY FLEX PROPERTY! 😄*
+Big thanks to DISPLAY FLEX  AND MEDIA QUERY! 😄*

 ## The Challenge : https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa/hub